kzchua1998/Zero-Shot-Segmentation-Tasks-using-Image-and-Text-Prompts/README.md

 # Transformer-Based-Zero-Shot-Segmentation-Methods-using-Image-and-Text-Prompts
-This repository will experiment, compare and review transformer-based models in HuggingFace `transformers` for zero-shot segmentation tasks
+This repository will experiment, compare and review transformer-based models in HuggingFace `transformers` for zero-shot segmentation tasks.
+The repository will be updated from time to time to cover more `transformers` and their combinations revolving zero segmentation image segmentation tasks using text and image prompts.

 # Set-up Environment